svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 #endif
 ```

-The `heap_vis` is a module of lispBM that can be used for debugging
+`heap_vis` is a module of lispBM that can be used for debugging
 purposes.
-Every time `heap_vis_gen_image()` is caled a image is
+Every time `heap_vis_gen_image()` is called an image is
 generated that has one pixel per cons-cell on the heap.
 Different
 colors in this image represent things like *free*, *marked* and *in
 use*.

-Next there is a check if this iteration will include a round of garbage collection.
+Next there is a check if this iteration will include a round of
+garbage collection.

 ```
     if (perform_gc) {
       if (non_gc == 0) {